The Continuous Thread of Revelation: Eudora Welty on Writing, Time, and Embracing the Nonlinearity of How We Become Who We Are

 The events in our lives happen in a sequence in time, but in their significance to ourselves they find their own order, a timetable not necessarily — perhaps not possibly — chronological.
 The time as we know it subjectively is often the chronology that stories and novels follow: it is the continuous thread of revelation.

-Drawing on one of her short stories, whose protagonist holds up her fingers to frame what she is about to paint before she beings painting it, Welty reflects on the evolution of her own understanding of writing and selfhood — a beautiful counterpoint to today’s fashionable fragmentation of the wholeness of personhood into sub-identities:
+Drawing on one of her short stories, whose protagonist holds up her fingers to frame what she is about to paint before she begins painting it, Welty reflects on the evolution of her own understanding of writing and selfhood — a beautiful counterpoint to today’s fashionable fragmentation of the wholeness of personhood into sub-identities:

 The frame through which I viewed the world changed too, with time.
 Greater than scene, I came to see, is situation.
 Greater than situation is implication.
 Greater than all of these is a single, entire human being, who will never be confined in any frame.